TugceAras/NoteApp/README.md

 ## 📸 Screenshots

 - Screenshots of some screens are not available below due to emulator issue ! 😕
-- But you can run the app and see ✨
+- But you can run the app and see the screens ✨

 <br>